tonethar/IGME-230-GDD-2017-Fall/weekly/Week-14B-Notes.md

   let bbox = circle1.getBBox();
   // check to see if circle1 intersects any of the other circles let hitList = svg.getIntersectionList( bbox, null );
-  // hit list will always include circle1, as we're passing it's bounding box.
-It will also include any other svg elements circle1 intersects.
+  // hit list will always include circle1, as we're passing its bounding box.
+  // It will also include any other svg elements circle1 intersects.
 So: if( hitList.length > 1 ) console.log( 'a hit!!!' );
 </script>
 ```
-[demo]
+[demo 4]

 The problem with this?
 Firefox doesn't (yet) support getIntersectionList!
-So we need to do a workaround.
+So we need to do a workaround: [demo 4]
-[demo]

 ## Demos
 - [SVG 2 Demos](../other-files/SVG-Demos.zip)